fogonwater/wikipedia-stratigraphy/README.md

 wikistrat = WikiStrat()
 ```

 WikiStrat retrieves xml histories from Wikipedia and stores them in a data directory.
-Images are written to an image directory.
+Visualisations get created in an image directory.
 By default these are expected to be `wikixml` and `img` respectively.
-You can configure them.
+You can configure these directories with the `data_dir` and `img_dir` parameters.

 ```
 wikistrat = WikiStrat(data_dir='folder1', img_dir='folder2)